Konami (OTCMKTS:KNMCY) Shares Pass Above Two Hundred Day Moving Average of $0.00

 Konami Holdings Co.
-(OTCMKTS:KNMCY)’s stock price crossed above its 200-day moving average during trading on Monday .
+(OTCMKTS:KNMCY) shares crossed above its 200-day moving average during trading on Tuesday .
 The stock has a 200-day moving average of $0.00 and traded as high as $63.86.
-Konami shares last traded at $63.62, with a volume of 700 shares.
+Konami shares last traded at $63.62, with a volume of 700 shares traded.

 Konami Holdings Corporation, together with its subsidiaries, primarily engages in the digital entertainment business.
 It operates through four segments: Digital Entertainment, Health & Fitness, Gaming & Systems, and Pachislot & Pachinko Machines.
 The Digital Entertainment segment manufactures and sells digital content and related products, including mobile games, arcade games, card games, and computer and video games.